reneesmacdonald/hw4ndb/README.md

 These are the changes I've made to Udacity's Intro to Backend hw4 so that it uses ndb instead of db.

+Please feel free to make a pull request if you notice any errors.

 1) line 11 Change from google.appengine.ext import db to

 from google.appengine.ext import ndb